 Q: How do I apply for the University Honors Program?

 The University Honors Program requires a separate application and admission to the program is offered to those students who show exemplary grades, test scores and leadership in high school.
-Generally a minimum of a 3.3 GPA and a 27 on the ACT or SAT of 1200 (old) 1270 (new) are required for admission.
+Generally a minimum of a 3.5 GPA and a 27 on the ACT or a 660 ERW on the SAT are required for admission.
 Learn more or apply to the University Honors Program by visiting the Honors Program website.

 Q: How many students apply to Seton Hall, how many are accepted?

 We receive approximately 15,500 applications a year and admit about 9,000 students.
 In general, we enroll an incoming class of about 1600 students.

 Q: How many students get jobs within six months of graduation?

 The employment rate of our students is 92%.
 Seton Hall has also been ranked top 4 in the nation for providing internship opportunities.
 In addition 10 years after attending, Seton Hall graduates earnings are 50% higher than the national average.

 Q: Can I have more than one major at Seton Hall?